shsiena/antlion/README.md

 ```

 6. Hide a link into **Antlion**'s pit somewhere on your site, ideally hidden so regular users will not notice it.
-   - This trapped link should be one of the trapped routes, optionally followed by random text.
+   - This trapped link should be one of the trapped routes, optionally followed by some random text. _(May make it harder to evade)_
    - Ex: `/trap/abcdef`, or just `/trap`

-_NOTE: To avoid strain on your server, Antlion can be installed on another webserver, and linked to from your main site._
+_⚠️ NOTE: If you’re running a high-traffic site, consider hosting **Antlion** on a separate server and linking to it to avoid performance hits._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>